Past bands include Humbert, The Aloha Steamtrain, The Greenbergs, and The Gay Potatoes.

 Henning has been a touring player with Winterpills, Spouse, Chris Collingwood, Polaris, and Mark Mulcahy.

-Henning has six releases on Rub Wrongways.
-Five are available still: Another Sleepless Nap, Henning Goes to the Movies, Looks Like I'm Tall, and the singles Coming Home Alone on Christmas Eve, and Maybe I'm Not Meant To Do Anything Remarkable After All.
+Henning has seven releases on Rub Wrongways.
+Five are available still: Talks With Music Without Talks, Another Sleepless Nap, Henning Goes to the Movies, Looks Like I'm Tall, and the singles Coming Home Alone on Christmas Eve, and Maybe I'm Not Meant To Do Anything Remarkable After All.
 His first release, Henning's School for the Dead, is no longer available.

 GET A CD